Finance, The Simple Dollar

 Too long, didn't read?

-There's a lot to figure out in your 20s as you transition to independence — but we'd argue that money management is one of your top priorities.
-The education system doesn't always do a great job preparing young adults to understand fiscal responsibility (and frankly, without the right teacher, finance can be pretty dull.)
+There's a lot to figure out in your 20s as you transition to independence, but we'd argue that money management is one of your top priorities.
+The education system doesn't always do a great job of preparing young adults to understand fiscal responsibility (and frankly, without the right teacher, finance can be pretty dull.)

 As the COVID-19 pandemic tanks the economy into a recession, it's more important than ever to be financially aware at an early age.
 Don't stress too much — your 20s are all about slip-ups and going back to the drawing board.
 But in this economy, let's avoid these eight money mistakes if we can.